gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

 As inputs the conflict analyzer takes in C source and header files and outputs a [topology.json](#xd-assignment) and possibly an `artifact.json`.

 The pdglib can be found at `/opt/closure/lib/libpdg.so`.
-The soure path controls the `source_path` field in the topology.
+The source path controls the `source_path` field in the topology.
 The `output-json` option will output diagnostics and results in a JSON form readable by [CVI](#cvi).

 Note: the `--clang-args` is a comma separated list of arguments to pass to clang, and any paths given (e.g.,